Our Board Of Selectmen Team

 They must be a great listener.
 Town leaders work with Board and Commission members to make the best decisions for their community.
 They must be able to listen to advice and consider all options before making major decisions that affect everyone in their Town.

-Launch a coordinated assessment of all the town’s capital projects, prioritizing both Beecher’s immediate needs (including a new roof) and its longer-term space requirements.
+We will launch a coordinated assessment of all the town’s capital projects, prioritizing both Beecher’s immediate needs (including a new roof) and its longer-term space requirements.
+The town’s current use of siloed, building-specific committees must end.

 Marty Halprin (U)